Purushottam Express: Traction

-It is hauled by a Tughlakabad Loco Shed or Ghaziabad Loco Shed-based WAP-7 electric locomotive on its entire journey.
+Earlier, the train was hauled by a WDM-2 diesel locomotive.
+It is currently hauled by a WAP-7 or WAP-4 electric locomotive based at Tughlakabad Loco Shed or Ghaziabad Loco Shed for its entire journey.

 Accident

-Purushottam Express collided to stationary Kalindi Express near Firozabad railway station on 20 August 1995 nearly at 3 AM.
-358 people died in the Firozabad rail disaster and hence it is considered as second most deadliest rail accident in Indian Railways.
-Kalindi Express struck a Nilgai and was unable to proceed as its brakes were damaged.
-As the proceed signal was green for Purushottam Express, it collided with Kalindi Express from behind.
-Three carriages of the Kalindi express were destroyed; the locomotive and front two carriages of the Purushottam Express were derailed.
-Most of the 2200 passengers aboard the two trains were asleep at the time of the accident.
+20 August – The Purushottam Express collided with the stationary Kalindi Express near Firozabad railway station at about 3:00 a.m. in the Firozabad rail disaster, killing 358 people.
+The Kalindi Express had struck a nilgai and was unable to proceed because its brakes were damaged.
+As the signal for the Purushottam Express remained green, it collided with the Kalindi Express from behind.
+Three coaches of the Kalindi Express were destroyed, while the locomotive and first two coaches of the Purushottam Express derailed.
+Most of the approximately 2,200 passengers aboard the two trains were asleep at the time of the collision.